atamgbo/ERPatientVisit/README.md

-# Insights into ER Visits and Patient Experience
+# Enhancing Patient Care: An Analysis of ER Visit Metrics

 # Introduction:
 This report presents an analysis of ER visits, focusing on key metrics including patient demographics, experiences, and department referrals.
 The goal is to provide insights that can guide resource allocation and process optimization to enhance patient care.